 Autocomplete and validation for your app.json or app.config.js manifest.

-ESLint will help you on catching bug and useless code.
+ESLint will help you on catching bugs and useless code.

 code --install-extension dbaeumer.vscode-eslint

-prettier is a codeformatter and will helps to have the same coding style across projects.
+prettier is a codeformatter and will help to have the same coding style across projects.

 code --install-extension esbenp.prettier-vscode